Funding

 Enhanced Provision

-Children attending and using only funded hours with no additional charges will not be subject to a registration fee.
+Please note that children attending and using only funded hours with no additional charges will not be subject to a registration fee.
 If one has been paid to secure a space on our waiting list, this will be refunded to you.
-We are here to help so those low income/disadvantaged families and those wishing to opt out, please speak to the Nursery Manager in confidence.

 Basic vs Enhanced EYFS Proviision